txodds/tx-on-chain/README.md

    - accept and cryptorgaphically sign the offers (once the trade match is confirmed by the off-chain service, a fully-secure on-chain escrow is created with the matching sides token funds),
    - settle the trades if they have identified a scores record that proves the trade can be resolved in their favour, with escrow funds released into the winner's account.

-The following is a basic diagram showing the system in opration.
+The following is a basic diagram showing the system in operation.

 ![Alt text](assets/TxODDS%20Oracle.png?raw=true "TxODDS Oracle")